hydephp/develop/docs/digging-deeper/navigation.md

 ### `label`

 Customizes the text appearing in the navigation menu link for the page.
+If not set anywhere else, Hyde will search for a title in the page content or generate one from the filename.

 ```yaml
 navigation: